grandjeanmartin/intellectualcooperation/informations.md

 ---

 ## Location

-The conference will take place at the United Nations Library in Geneva (Palais des Nations).
-Due to the uncertainty of international travel, this will be a hybrid event: it will be possible to join the conference online, both for the presenters and for the participants.
+The conference will take place at the United Nations Library in Geneva (Palais des Nations) on May 12-13, 2022.
+Due to the uncertainty of international travel, this will be a hybrid event: it will be possible to join the conference online, both for the presenters and for the participants. !

 ---